 Additionally, Persona help drive realistic wireframes and site architecture.

 As personas are based on real users, the team can make optimal use of them in decision making.
 They can be used in scenarios and determining the perfect placement of content which enhances the usability in the true sense.
 Using personas while pre-launch testing can help in saving time and resources, as against testing it with real users after the project launch.

 Personas are a vital factor in creating a sense of empathy.

 Personas help designers and developers to avoid using their own mental models in the creation process.
-By using personas, they are saved from designing products which are a mismatch with user needs.
+By using personas, they are saved from designing products that are a mismatch with user needs.

 The key to designing a good product lies in developing empathy for the actual user.
 Designing a user-friendly product begins with understanding the user.
-In developing personas, designers actually get inside the head of the real user and try to create an output which will not just satisfies, but even surpasses their expectations.
+In developing personas, designers actually get inside the head of the real user and try to create an output that will not just satisfy, but even surpasses their expectations.

 “Personas consolidate archetypical descriptions of user behavior patterns into representative profiles, to humanize design focus, test scenarios, and aid design communication.”